matousc89/U12110_thesis_poster/README.md

 # u12110-thesis-poster

-Latex template for U12210 thesis poster.
+Latex template for CTU FME U12210 final work poster.

-If you find a mistake, please report it via issuetracker here.
+The university logo files (`figures/logo_FS.pdf`, `figures/logo_FS_en.pdf`) are property of *CTU in Prague*.
+The sample figures were obtained from *Pixabay*.
+The rest of the template is under *MIT license.*

-Pokud najdete chybu, prosím nahlašte jí zde přes issuetracker.
+If you find a mistake, please report it via github issuetracker here.